 If you have completed college coursework, please submit all official university or college transcripts in native language with certified English translation.
 Transcripts should be sent from the previous institutions directly to the Office of Undergraduate Admissions.

-Ascent College seeks to enroll international students who demonstrate strong academic performance with records suggesting potential for success at Bethel College.
+Ascent College seeks to enroll international students who demonstrate strong academic performance with records suggesting potential for success at Ascent.
 Undergraduate admission is competitive and is most often offered to applicants whose academic credentials indicate marks of “very good” to “excellent”.

 The Study Guide is an online, interactive resource to help students and school officials navigate the international student process.
 Use this step-by-step guide to learn about the process of studying in the United States.